swill/confluencer/README.md

 - **Rename and move tracking** — Confluence page IDs are the stable identity.
 Renames, moves, promotions (flat file to directory), and demotions are detected and propagated in both directions using `git mv` for clean history.
 - **Deterministic conversion** — purpose-built Go lexers convert between Markdown and Confluence storage XML.
 Given the same input, the output is always identical, preventing formatting drift loops.
 - **Unsupported construct preservation** — Confluence macros and other constructs that have no Markdown equivalent are preserved verbatim via base64-encoded HTML comment fences.
 They survive round-trips byte-for-byte.
-- **Three-way merge on conflict** — when both sides change the same page, `confluencer` performs a three-way merge using the last sync commit as the baseline.
-Conflict markers are written only when automatic merge fails.
+- **Three-way merge on conflict** — pull applies Confluence-side changes on a temporary branch rooted at the last sync commit, then rebases (or merges) it into your working branch.
+Concurrent edits on both sides are reconciled by Git's native three-way merge; conflict markers appear only when automatic merge fails.
 - **Non-blocking on failure** — Confluence write failures are queued to a pending file and retried on the next push.
 A failed write never blocks a `git push`.
 - **No external dependencies** — the binary is self-contained.
 No CI, no Pandoc, no LLMs.
 Consuming repositories need only the binary, a `.env` file, and a POSIX shell.